Life Settlement Taxation

 Life settlement taxation of Universal and Whole Life policies addresses the more complex nature of these policies.

 Please keep in mind that Amrita Financial does not provide life settlement taxation or tax advice.
 The above guidelines are from the Internal Revenue Service and do not address state life settlement taxation issues.
 If you have any questions regarding life settlement taxation please consult your tax professional.
-Please click on the following link to read the Internal Revenue Service bulletin regarding life settlement taxation and life settlement taxes.
+You may also learn more about taxes on life settlements by clicking the following link with information about the Internal Revenue Service bulletin regarding life settlement taxes.